hpxmlwg/hpxml/guide/source/program_administrator/implementation_goals.rst

   program regulators may require specific project details to be reported.
 Make sure you coordinate with local experts in these fields to identify potential issues.
-* **What are our priorities?** How could large, ambitious goals be phased?
+* **Which aspects of our overall goal should be prioritized?** How could large, ambitious goals be phased?
 You can achieve a lot with the data standards.
-However, if  you prioritize your efforts and take them on in smaller chunks, it will improve budget and resource management, as well as change management.
+However, as with many IT projects, it may make sense to implement in phases.
+If you prioritize the different components of your your efforts and address the most important ones first, it will improve budget and resource management, as well as change management.
 Coordination with trade allies and contractors is key, but creating too much change at once can put a lot of pressure on the industry.